-Gina McCreadie is an attorney in the Intellectual Property group who focuses on corporate and litigation matters advising clients on brand strategy and development, negotiation of production and distribution agreements and a spectrum of enforcement and litigation matters.
-Industries Gina concentrates her practice on include: craft breweries and distilleries, food and beverage, consumer products, computer software, jewelry and handbags.
-Gina also heads up the firm’s Copyright team.
+Gina McCreadie is an attorney in the Intellectual Property group who focuses on litigation matters advising clients on brand strategy and development, negotiation of production and distribution agreements, and a spectrum of enforcement issues.

-I collaborate with my clients, partnering with them to help grow and protect their brands and expand their business.
-I don’t believe in a one-size-fits-all approach; rather, I take the time to understand my clients’ businesses and how they fit within the overall market, to tailor a strategy specific to them.
+I collaborate with my clients, partnering with them to help grow and protect their brands and expand their businesses.
+I don’t believe in a one-size-fits-all approach; rather, I take the time to understand my clients’ businesses and how they fit within the overall market to tailor a strategy specific to them.

 I work closely with clients to develop cost-effective strategies for building and strengthening their IP portfolios, domestic and worldwide (including trademarks, copyrights and trade dress), through strategic assessment of the size and stage of my clients’ businesses, potential opportunities, and the relevant market and industry.